 Most students complete their degree in 4.27 years.
 Students enjoy a student to faculty ratio of 14 to 1.
 100% of students are awarded financial aid at this school.

-Grads earn an average early-career salary of $45,000 after earning their degree at this institution.
+In their early career, UW - Madison grads earn an average salary of $45,000.
 82% of the teachers are full time.
 Seeking financial aid?
 At this school, 62% of students receive it.

 17 to 1 is the student to faculty ratio.
 97% of students are awarded financial aid at this school.
 The average student takes 4.33 years to complete their degree at Herzing University - Madison.